 2 Factor Authentication

 2FA is an additional layer of security which prevents being accessed by someone pretending to be you.
 This can be in the form of a text message being sent containing a code that needs to be entered into a computer, along with the password, before it will allow entry.

 - Use 3 random words, adding numbers or special characters if required, eg ‘redchickentray’

 - Above all, use a password!

 - Don’t use names of family members, pets or your favourite football team

 - Your email address or name

 - The word ‘password’ or ‘123456’

-Surely in the current climate, when we’re hearing reports of large-scale data breaches almost every day, should individuals not be taking responsibility for their own information security standards?
+Surely in the current climate, when we’re hearing reports of large-scale information security ?breaches almost every day, should individuals not be taking responsibility for their own

 If the events of the weekend have reminded us of anything at all, it’s that information security needs to be lived and breathed.
 Infosec needs to be a culture that’s second nature and a shared responsibility.
 Not a hindrance to your day to day life, that should be blamed on another department if it all goes wrong.